Article updated January 20, 2025

 - Create a Response Plan: Develop a clear strategy for responding to data breaches.

 AI is here to stay, and its role in business will only grow.
-By understanding its risks and benefits, SMBs can harness its potential while safeguarding their most valuable asset: data.
+By understanding its risks and benefits, small businesses can harness its potential while safeguarding their most valuable asset: data.
 Investing in AI-driven cybersecurity solutions, educating employees and partnering with trusted experts will go a long way in keeping your business secure.

 As technology evolves, staying proactive about data security is not just smart—it’s essential.
 Don’t let your business fall behind.
 Take action now to protect your company’s future.